Quebec National Assembly Salon Bleu

 Were Bouazzi’s words tinged with emotion and perhaps unhelpful in the context of politicians working together?
 Perhaps.

-But being subjected to cumulative microaggressions against the very same communities Bouazzi is part of — as an immigrant and as a Muslim Quebecer — also creates hyper vigilantism and feelings of invalidation and isolation.
+But being subjected to cumulative microaggressions against the very same communities Bouazzi is part of — as an immigrant and as a Muslim Quebecer — also creates hyper vigilance and feelings of invalidation and isolation.
 Bouazzi’s comments reflect not only his feelings as an MNA but also potentially many of the Quebecers he represents in his riding and who elected him.

 Roman educator and orator Quintilian insisted that hyperbole isn’t a deceitful lie, but rather “an elegant surpassing of the truth.”
 While it can potentially weaken your arguments, the underlying truth of said arguments doesn’t cease to exist.